 As a coding hobbyist, I was led to enroll in several programs to combine personal interest with in-classroom training in the IT industry.
 The first of those was Code 1.0.
 At the time of applying and beginning the course, I had very limited knowledge of C# (coding language) and various programming concepts.
 To me, one of the greatest benefits of Code 1.0 is that the course can be a perfect fit whether a person has working experience or no experience writing code.

 After graduating from Code 1.0, I began actively applying for software development positions in Memphis.
-This month I started my new career as a Developer at FedEx.
+In July 2018, I started my new career as a Developer at FedEx.
 I’m grateful that Tech901 has so many corporate connections and even offers job training and networking training for those who may not have any experience.

 Thanks to Tech901, I have these new skills and I have a new career.